hphelion/documentation/moonshot/manage.administration-dashboard.getting-started.md

 &#9654; **Moonshot Management**

 Management of IT resources in a cloud that is scalable and dynamic in nature is quite challenging.
-To have a simplified and enhanced cloud management experience, HP Cloud OS for Moonshot provides a Single Pane of Glass (SPOG) view with the Chassis Manager.
+To have a simplified and enhanced cloud management experience, HP Helion Cloud OS for Moonshot provides a Single Pane of Glass (SPOG) view with the Chassis Manager.

 Chassis Manager caters to three important requirements of a Cloud Administrator.